TommyWoodley/ROS2_PX4_Offboard_Perching_Drone/README.md

 # ROS2_PX4_Offboard_Example

+This is an adapted version from the original forked repository.

 ## Overview
 This tutorial explains at a basic level how to use ROS2 and PX4 in order to control a simulated UAV's velocity with keyboard controls.
 The goal is to create a simple example that a complete beginner can follow and understand, even with no ROS2 or PX4 experience.